 The Essene community also had a communion meal of leavened bread every Sabbath.
 The Dead Sea Scrolls declare, “When they gather at the communal table, having set out bread and wine so the communal table is set for eating and the wine poured for drinking, none may reach for the first portion of the bread or the wine before the priest.
 For he shall bless the first portion of the bread and the wine, reaching for the bread first.
 Afterward the Messiah of Israel shall reach for the bread.
 Finally, each member of the whole congregation of the Yahad (united community) shall give a blessing, in descending order of rank” (Wise, Abegg, and Cook, The Dead Sea Scrolls: A New Translation, p.147).

-We also know that the Essenes according to Philo held a feast every 49 days in which leavened bread was eaten, and if we take his statement literally, this day landed on the Essene Passover amongst other days.
+We also know that the Essenes according to Philo held a feast every 49 days in which leavened bread was eaten, and if we take his statement literally, this day landed on both the eve of Pentecost and the Essene Passover amongst other days.
 Why is this relevant?
 We went 19 centuries of Christian history without the “smoking gun” of what the Last Supper was modeled after, but thanks to the Dead Sea Scrolls we have found it.
 The preceding appears to show what it was.
 Christ, by doing this, would have been clearly presenting Himself as the Messiah of Israel in a way those familiar with Essene Judaism would have recognized.

 How about the issue of the Essene sabbath meal (as we are positing here was the Last Supper) should have only occurred on a Sabbath and not on a Thursday?
 There are two possible solutions to this.
 For one, Maundy Thursday was a sabbath day by the accounting of some Jews.
 Some Jews even to this day treat the “day of preparation” for the Passover on Nisan 14 (Thursday evening into Friday during Passion week) as a Sabbath, but not the actual beginning of the Passover itself (as per Lev 23:5, Friday evening during Passion week).
 Hence, it makes sense that Christ would have used leavened bread on Thursday night because it would have been allowable by the most popular Jewish calendar, but yet, as a nod to Essene practice, treated it as a Sabbath by employing their Sabbath meal as the Passover of Christians.